-The Race, Ethnicity, and Place (REP) Conference, the brainchild of Binghamton University's Department of Geography and administration, fosters dialogue on issues related to the racial and ethnic transformation of places.
-The overriding purpose of REP is to promote understanding among the myriad groups in American society, through research and discussion.
+The Race, Ethnicity, and Place (REP) Conference, created by John Frazier with Binghamton University's Department of Geography and Administration, fosters dialogue on issues related to the racial and ethnic transformation of places.
+The overriding purpose of REP is to promote understanding among the myriad groups, through research and discussion in the United States and other areas of the world (Africa, Australia, Canada, Latin America, the Caribbean, Asia and Europe).
 REP encourages interdisciplinary perspectives and philosophical and methodological diversity.
 REP is open to participation by academicians, students, practitioners, lay persons and government, business and nonprofit agency representatives.
 The Conference ideally rotates among U.S. regions, incorporating a regional focus, while maintaining national and international perspectives.

 geographic concepts, analytical techniques, data and methods.
 The conference brings together practitioners, academics and other professionals who seek geographic solutions and explanations to societal problems.

 Middle Stated Division of the Association of American Geographers Conference

 Binghamton University, New York